-Lax Dip Dye is quickly making a name for themselves in the Lacrosse community with the first Lacrosse specific dye.
-Their dye has been formulated to be the best dye for Lacrosse’s heads.
-Unlike RIT Dye, which is designed for dyeing clothes, Lax Dip Dye works best with the plastic in Lacrosse’s heads.
-This is because the dye was specifically designed for that type of plastic.
-This allows for rich color and an easy transfer.
-It comes in doses tailored for single-use, which is very beneficial for the experimental dyer and allows for easy mixing.
+Lax Dip Dye is quickly making a name for itself in the Lacrosse community with the first Lacrosse-specific dye.
+Their dye has been formulated to be the best dye for Lacrosse heads.
+Unlike RIT Dye, designed for dyeing clothes, Lax Dip Dye works best with the plastic in lacrosse heads.
+This is because the dye was explicitly designed for that type of plastic.
+This allows for rich color and easy transfer.
+It comes in doses tailored for single-use, which is very beneficial for the experimental dyer and allows easy mixing.

 Check Out the STX Surgeon Inside Out Double Fade

 For those who have never dyed a lacrosse head before, it is a relatively simple process.
 Dying lets you add some flair to ahead you use or liven up a classic that has seen better days.
 You can check out Lax Dip’s advice on dyeing ahead here.
 But, for all who have dyed a lacrosse head before; know that Lax Dip Dye is making the process much easier for you and beginners alike!